Katherine Pulaski: Concept and development

 Muldaur was not required to audition for the role of Pulaski.
 Instead, she was given 15 VHS cassettes of the first season.
 She found it "very exciting", noting it "got better and better and better" as she watched it.
 Christina Pickles was also considered for the part of Pulaski, a decision Berman described as "very tough".
 Muldaur finally agreed to play the role, but asked Roddenberry to change the name of the character to Kate, which became Katherine.
-The character of Katherine Pulaski was not modeled on Doctor Leonard McCoy from the original Star Trek, despite claims to the contrary.

 Pulaski debuted in the second season episode "The Child", along with Whoopi Goldberg making her first appearance as Guinan in the same episode.
 Even though Muldaur was a regular character on The Next Generation, she was listed in the opening credits as a "Special Guest Star".
 After the second season, Muldaur left the series and joined the cast of L.A.
 Law.
 She used footage of the episode "Unnatural Selection" to gain the part.
 Gates McFadden returned to continue her role as Dr. Crusher for the remainder of the series.

 Appearances

 Pulaski's background is touched upon in the episode "The Icarus Factor".
 She is thrice divorced and was previously romantically involved with Commander William Riker's father Kyle Riker (Mitchell Ryan), after she was part of a rescue team responding to a Tholian attack on a Federation Starbase.
 She realised that a romantic relationship with Riker would not work, but they remained friends.
 Directly prior to serving on the Enterprise-D Pulaski served on the USS Repulse.

 In, "Elementary, Dear Data" she challenges Lt.
 Cmdr Data to solve an original Sherlock Holmes mystery on the holodeck.
 He accepts her challenge, which results in the creation of a self-aware hologram of Professor Moriarty (Daniel Davis).
 Pulaski joins Data and Lieutenant Geordi La Forge (LeVar Burton), but is captured by Moriarty who also takes over control of the Enterprise.
 Moriarty demands that they find a way to enable him to leave the holodeck, but is persuaded by Captain Jean-Luc Picard (Patrick Stewart) to release control and be stored within the ship's computer memory until a means can be found to grant his wish.

 Pulaski's apprehension at using the transporter was evident in "The Schizoid Man", where Dr. Selar (Suzie Plakson) went with the away team instead of Pulaski, as it required her to beam over to a transport vessel.
 However, the transporter would later save Pulaski's life in "Unnatural Selection", after she was infected with a disease from the planet Gagarin IV that accelerated her aging process.
-She uses the transporters to remove the infection and is returned to health.
+The transporter is used to remove the infection and she is returned to health.